Tree of life: Ancient Mesopotamia

-The Assyrian tree of life was represented by a series of nodes and criss-crossing lines.
+The Assyrian tree of life was represented by a series of nodes and crisscrossing lines.
 It was apparently an important religious symbol, often attended to in Assyrian palace reliefs by human or eagle-headed winged genies, or the King, and blessed or fertilized with bucket and cone.
 Assyriologists have not reached consensus as to the meaning of this symbol.
 The name "Tree of Life" has been attributed to it by modern scholarship; it is not used in the Assyrian sources.
 In fact, no textual evidence pertaining to the symbol is known to exist.

 The Epic of Gilgamesh is a similar quest for immortality.
-In Mesopotamian mythology, Etana searches for a 'plant of birth' to provide him with a son.
-This has a solid provenance of antiquity, being found in cylinder seals from Akkad (2390–2249 BCE).
+In Babylonian religion, Etana, the King of Kish, searched for a 'plant of birth' to provide him with a son.
+This has a solid provenance of antiquity, being found in cylinder seals from the Akkadian Empire (2390–2249 BCE).

+The tree of life appears in Asherah iconography, particularly on the Lachish ewer and Pithos A from Kuntillet Ajrud, where it is flanked by ibexes.
+The tree's design, with buds, flowers, and possibly almond drupes, resembles the menorah, which is thought to represent a stylized almond tree in Exodus 25:31-36 This suggests a continuation of Asherah's cultic representation in the temple.
+Scholars have explored these connections, noting parallels between sacred trees, Asherah, and the menorah.

 Urartu

-In ancient Urartu, the tree of life was a religious symbol and was drawn on walls of fortresses and carved on the armor of warriors.
+In Urartu in the Armenian highlands, the tree of life was a religious symbol and was drawn on walls of fortresses and carved on the armor of warriors.
 The branches of the tree were equally divided on the right and left sides of the stem, with each branch having one leaf, and one leaf on the apex of the tree.
 Servants stood on each side of the tree with one of their hands up as if they are taking care of the tree.